 9. Use the Right Tools

 Need a little help putting together your marketing emails or tracking analytics and reporting?
-There are tons of great tools to help you craft the best email campaigns, including MailChimp and HubSpot.
-MailChimp also provides a helpful list of tips for all your holiday marketing.
+There are a number of great tools to help you craft the best email campaigns—here are a few apps available on the Shopify App Store.

 10. Make it Mobile Friendly